sergiocollado/potpourri/Notes_on_web_metrics.md

 # Notes on web metrics

 In case its is needed to check the implementation of any atributte, is ease to check it at the site:

 https://caniuse.com/

+the reference for HTTP/1.1 is at:   https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.21

+> to improve a web loading time, check the toos: tcpdump, ngrep or ethereal, also Firebug, and YSlow.
+Also try to control the Cache, for example, setting the "expire" header, in a distant future.
+Also turn-on the "keep-alives", ... this will set a persistent conection, for http/1.0 clients this feature is not the default, and will only be used if the client specifically defines it.
+In http/1.1 the persistant conections are the default.

 I wanted my [website](https://sergiocollado.github.io/) indexed at google, so i found this reference: